approach0/docs/content/en/devops.md

     7. `stats` for search engine query logs/statistics page

-    8. `feeder` service to start feeding current corpus files to indexers (if any)

 2. Create 4 "indexer" nodes for indexing and crawling, label each node a shard number from 1 to 4, then create:

     1. `indexer` for indexers